USDA FoodKeeper – Cold Storage Guidelines

 To check if an unopened cereal box has gone bad, look for any signs of mold or insects on the packaging.
 Give it a sniff to detect any off odors.
 Lastly, feel the cereal through the packaging for any unusual moisture or clumping, which can indicate spoilage.

 Cereal can be contaminated by pathogens such as Salmonella or mold if stored in humid conditions.
-To prevent illness, always keep the cereal box sealed and stored in a cool, dry place.
+To reduce the risk of foodborne illness, always keep the cereal box sealed and stored in a cool, dry place.
 Avoid consuming cereal that shows signs of spoilage like off odors or unusual discoloration.

 For optimal storage of cereal, transfer the contents to an airtight container to maintain freshness.
 Adding a silica gel packet can help absorb any excess moisture in the container.
 Be sure to rotate your cereal stock by consuming older boxes first to enjoy them at their best quality.